(321) 926-3242

 If the deceased was involved in ongoing projects, work with the employer to ensure a smooth transition.
 This will help you continue any important work without disruption.

-The employer may be required to finalize certain benefits or payments by providing the employer with a copy of the death certificate.
+The employer may be required to finalize certain benefits or payments upon receiving a copy of the death certificate.
 Ensure all necessary documentation is provided promptly to avoid delays.

 By contacting the employer quickly, the family can settle the deceased’s professional matters and access any available support and benefits.